 2. Try connecting the keyboard with another laptop.
-Now, if it is working fine on other computer, then go for the fixes.
+Now, if it is working fine on another computer, then go for the fixes.

 3. Replace the batteries of your keyboard.

-If any of these workarounds didn’t worked out for you, try these fixes.
+If any of these workarounds didn’t work out for you, try these fixes.

 Fix-1 Turn Off Filter keys-

-1. Search “Use filter keys” and click on “Use Filter keys to ignore brief or repeated keystrokes“.
+1. Search “Use filter keys” from the Search box beside the Windows icon and click on “Use Filter keys to ignore brief or repeated keystrokes“.